lightspeedwp/lsx-customizer/README.md

 * WooCommerce Ready
 * Translation Ready

+### LSX Extension

+LSX Customizer is plugin extends the [LSX Theme](https://lsdev.biz/lsx/) and the WordPress customiser.
+Update your site colours and structure for WordPress pages & posts without code or hassle.

+### LSX Blocks

+WordPress Block Editor Supported, use the customizer to define colours to use within the block editor primary, secondary and tertiary colour palettes.
+Check out our [release post](https://www.lsdev.biz/lsx-blocks-available-on-wordpress-org/) on the update for more information.

+### WooCommerce Supported

 ## Download

 [Click here to download](https://downloads.wordpress.org/plugins/lsx-customizer.zip) the latest release package of LSX Customizer for WordPress & the LSX Theme.